seven1m/dlopen_test/README.md

 This sample bit of code demonstrates how to use `dlopen`, `dlsym`, et al to dynamically load a shared object file into a running process.

 I've only tested this on Linux...
-I'm not sure if this will work on Mac or Linux without some tweaks.
+I'm not sure if this will work on Mac or Windows without some tweaks.

 ## Run